🇩🇰

 Cost: 225 DKK

 Process: Extensions are only granted in exceptional circumstances such as force majeure, humanitarian reasons, or serious personal reasons.
-Apply at the Danish Immigration Service before your current visa expires.
+Submit form VS2 at the Danish Immigration Service Citizen Service before your current visa expires.
+The person you are visiting must normally accompany you.

 Renewal: Schengen visas cannot be renewed.
 You must apply for a new visa for subsequent trips.
 After using 90 days in a 180-day period, you must wait outside the Schengen area.